Get access to everything we publish when you sign up for Outside+.

 The path forward

-Some of the sources we spoke to (both on and off the record) for this story, including Wright himself, suggested there is a path forward—a way for the outdoor and oil and gas industries to co-exist without the threat of canceling anyone.
-Even if brands don’t shout from rooftops that their products are made of oil and gas, some said, they shouldn’t disavow the industry if they don’t want to be called out for hypocrisy and alienate certain consumers.
-Instead brands should be upfront about the role that oil and gas play in this industry while continuing to push for carbon-neutral or carbon-positive products and processes.
+Many of the sources we spoke to for this story, including Wright himself, suggested there is a path forward—a way for the outdoor and oil and gas industries to coexist.
+Even if outdoor brands don’t shout from rooftops that their products are made of oil and gas, some said, they shouldn’t disavow the industry if they don’t want to be called out for hypocrisy and alienate certain consumers.
 That, at least, is one school of thought.

 “Probably the majority of [The North Face’s] customers have no idea that their jackets, their tents, all their gear are made out of oil and gas,” Wright said.
 “Their customers don’t know that plastic and polyester and polyvinyl and all these materials are oil and gas.
 I’d love it if The North Face just said, ‘All right, look, we’re going to be honest.
 Our products are made out of oil and gas, but we’re looking to be more efficient, so we’re going to reduce our reliance on your products.’
 But they don’t.
 It’s like this dirty secret, but it shouldn’t be.”